-On the basis of the information presented in this draft screening assessment, it is proposed to conclude that dimethoxymethane does not meet the criteria under paragraph 64(c) of CEPA as it is not entering the environment in a quantity or concentration or under conditions that constitute or may constitute a danger in Canada to human life or health.
+On the basis of the information presented in this screening assessment, it is concluded that dimethoxymethane does not meet the criteria under paragraph 64(c) of CEPA as it is not entering the environment in a quantity or concentration or under conditions that constitute or may constitute a danger in Canada to human life or health.

-It is therefore proposed to conclude that dimethoxymethane does not meet any of the criteria set out in section 64 of CEPA.
+It is therefore concluded that dimethoxymethane does not meet any of the criteria set out in section 64 of CEPA.